 20+

-Years of enterprise IT and security leadership — including CTO and CIO roles
+Years of enterprise IT leadership — including CTO and CIO roles with full security accountability

 $40M+